WHAT’S IN THIS REVIEW?

 As you might have guessed, the free version wasn’t effective in terms of unblocking content from the majority of popular streaming platforms.
 After all, you have no control over where you connect to, and there’s also a time limit with the mobile app.
 It’s not recommended, but it may work in a pinch.

-Overall, it’s not great for streaming, even if you’re willing to pay for Premium.
+Overall, it’s not great for streaming content, even if you’re willing to pay for Premium.
 The limited server locations make streaming with the free version next to impossible, although you could use the 45-day free trial if you’d just like to test the service yourself, to see if it can access the geo-blocked websites you require.
 We’d advise looking for a different VPN if you want it solely for streaming purposes.

 In terms of torrenting, Betternet seems fairly ambivalent at first glance.
 They have support pages that discuss how to use ‘Torrents Safely and Anonymously’, and they offer unlimited bandwidth with the premium version.

 However, they also share data if required to by law, so we’d look elsewhere if you plan to download torrents regularly.
 As the website states:

 “Subject to the foregoing, we may share your information if we are required to do so by applicable law; to comply with our legal obligations; to comply with legal process; and to respond to valid law enforcement requests relating to a criminal investigation, or alleged or suspected illegal activity that may expose Pango, you, or any of our other users to legal liability.”

 The limited number of server locations isn’t going to be helpful if you’re aiming to avoid censorship; especially if you’re using the free version of Betternet.